regits2501/xwiz-server/EXAMPLES.md

 1. If your not sending  `content-type`.

    It is good idea to set `content-type` header on your server before you proxy first `chunk` back to client or else when stream finialy ends promise will reject with `noContentType` error.
-But your data will be already consumed in your in `onprogress(..)` callback.
+But your data will already be consumed in your in `onprogress(..)` callback.

 2. If you are sending `content-type`.

-   When your stream is consumed in `onprogress(..)` and it ends the promise will still resolve and you will have all your data that stream emmited in `o.data` also.
-Since your getting your data in `onprogress(..)` you might not want to receive it in your promise too.
+   When your stream is consumed in `onprogress(..)` and it ends, the promise will still resolve and you will have all your data that stream emmited in `o.data` also.
+Since you're getting your data in `onprogress(..)` you might not want to receive it in your promise too.
 Same goes if your using callbacks and not promises.
 To stop all data from stream to resolve in promise set `chunked=true` in `args.options`.

 _**browser:**_
 ```js